 Cambodia: Schools are currently closed.
 Grade 12 exams due to take place in January were cancelled and all students automatically given a pass grade.

 Malaysia: All schools started the new term on 14th June online.
 Schools have been closed since May and tighter lockdown restrictions were in place for the first half of June.
+Schools will reopen in stages from the beginning of October.
+Tertiary institutions will also be able to allow students to return to campus from October.

 This academic year is expected to run from January to December 2021.
 All students returned to school by the beginning of April, following a staggered reopening but an increase in cases has led to further closures.